-As a result of significant urban development and population growth within the Camden Local Government Area, Council faces significant challenges in maintaining the rural charm and lifestyle that is so highly valued, accommodating this growth and creating a sustainable environment, community and economy for the benefit of our current and future populations.
+As a result of significant urban development and population growth within the Camden Local Government Area, Council faces significant challenges in maintaining the rural charm and lifestyle that is so highly valued.
+Finding a balance that will accommodate this growth and create a sustainable environment, community and economy for the benefit of our current and future populations.

-The following sustainability programs and initiatives demonstrates Council’s commitment to becoming more sustainable in the day-to-day operations:
+The following sustainability programs and initiatives demonstrates Council’s commitment to sustainability:

 Council has adopted a Sustainability Strategy to increase its focus on sustainability and work with the community to achieve positive outcomes for the local environment.

 The Strategy is a four-year plan that brings together actions that Council will implement to work towards a resilient, healthy and connected Camden, by covering five key themes:

 - Creating Sustainable Urban Environments – to embed sustainability principles into urban planning and design